woonsanko/recipe-for-dockerizing-hippo-cms/README.md

 ```
 ## Other Useful Scripts

-- [index-backup.sh](examples/index-backup.sh) can be executed manually or periodically/automatically by configuring it as a CRON job) to download the latest index export zip file and create a symbolic link for the latest download zip file.
+- [index-backup.sh](examples/index-backup.sh) can be executed manually or periodically/automatically to download the latest index export zip file and create a symbolic link for the latest download zip file.
 See the usages in [index-backup.sh](examples/index-backup.sh).

 ## References